qingtaotang/Stanford-CS149-asst1/README.md

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (20 points) ##

-Take a look at the function `clampedExpSerial` in `prog2_vecintrin/main.cpp` of the Assignment 1 code base.
-The `clampedExp()` function raises `values[i]` to the power given by `exponents[i]` for all elements of the input array and clamps the resulting values at 9.999999.
-In program 2, your job is to vectorize this piece of code so it can be run on a machine with SIMD vector instructions.

-However, rather than craft an implementation using SSE or AVX2 vector intrinsics that map to real SIMD vector instructions on modern CPUs, to make things a little easier, we're asking you to implement your version using CS149's "fake vector intrinsics" defined in `CS149intrin.h`.
-The `CS149intrin.h` library provides you with a set of vector instructions that operate on vector values and/or vector masks.
-(These functions don't translate to real CPU vector instructions, instead we simulate these operations for you in our library, and provide feedback that makes for easier debugging.)
-As an example of using the CS149 intrinsics, a vectorized version of the `abs()` function is given in `main.cpp`.
-This example contains some basic vector loads and stores and manipulates mask registers.
-Note that the `abs()` example is only a simple example, and in fact the code does not correctly handle all inputs!
-(We will let you figure out why!)
-You may wish to read through all the comments and function definitions in `CS149intrin.h` to know what operations are available to you.

-Here are few hints to help you in your implementation:

--  Every vector instruction is subject to an optional mask parameter.
-The mask parameter defines which lanes whose output is "masked" for this operation.
-A 0 in the mask indicates a lane is masked, and so its value will not be overwritten by the results of the vector operation.
-If no mask is specified in the operation, no lanes are masked.
-(Note this equivalent to providing a mask of all ones.)
-   *Hint:* Your solution will need to use multiple mask registers and various mask operations provided in the library.
--  *Hint:* Use `_cs149_cntbits` function helpful in this problem.
--  Consider what might happen if the total number of loop iterations is not a multiple of SIMD vector width.
-We suggest you test your code with `./myexp -s 3`. *Hint:* You might find `_cs149_init_ones` helpful.
--  *Hint:* Use `./myexp -l` to print a log of executed vector instruction at the end.
-Use function `addUserLog()` to add customized debug information in log.
-Feel free to add additional `CS149Logger.printLog()` to help you debug.

-The output of the program will tell you if your implementation generates correct output.
-If there are incorrect results, the program will print the first one it finds and print out a table of function inputs and outputs.
-Your function's output is after "output = ", which should match with the results after "gold = ".
-The program also prints out a list of statistics describing utilization of the CS149 fake vector units.
-You should consider the performance of your implementation to be the value "Total Vector Instructions".
-(You can assume every CS149 fake vector instruction takes one cycle on the CS149 fake SIMD CPU.)
-"Vector Utilization" shows the percentage of vector lanes that are enabled.

 **What you need to do:**

 1. Implement a vectorized version of `clampedExpSerial` in `clampedExpVector` .
 Your implementation